-Its beauty is known around the world and this marvellous building is something that simply can’t be missed.
+Its beauty is known around the world and this marvelous building is something that simply can’t be missed.
 Make your way around five domes while documenting it through your lens.
-The classic Russian Orthodox exterior and interior is decorated with more than 7000 square metres of mosaics and took 24 years to build.
+The classic Russian Orthodox exterior and interior is decorated with more than 7000 square meters of mosaics and took 24 years to build.
 The official name is Church of the Resurrection of Christ, but it got its colloquial name from the assassination attempt on Tsar Alexander II in 1881.

 4. Erarta Museum of Contemporary Art